Skip to Main Content

 6 of the most common surgical BPH treatments (in alphabetical order)

-Aquablation therapy – A FDA and Medicare-approved BPH treatment that can be performed on prostates of all sizes, this minimally invasive, one-of-a-kind procedure is one of the latest innovations for BPH and utilizes a heat-free waterjet controlled by a robotic device that follows a unique surgical map customized by the surgeon for each patient.
+Aquablation therapy – An FDA cleared BPH treatment that can be performed on prostates of all sizes, this minimally invasive, one-of-a-kind procedure is one of the latest innovations for BPH and utilizes a heat-free waterjet controlled by a robotic device that follows a unique surgical map customized by the surgeon for each patient.
 Because of its map-guided robotic precision and no damaging heat, Aquablation is becoming popular for its effectiveness and safety profile, specifically its extremely low rate of urinary and sexual complications.
+Aquablation therapy is covered by Medicare and most commercial insurers around the country.

 Holmium Laser Enucleation (HoLEP) – Also called laser prostatectomy, HoLEP is a minimally invasive prostatic hyperplasia procedure that removes prostate tissue using laser energy via a telescope inserted into the urethra.
 The laser cores out the inside of the enlarged prostate, leaving the outer layer of the prostate intact.
 HoLEP is one option for men with large prostates or who take blood thinners and can’t risk higher impact prostate enlargement surgery.
 Most men experience retrograde ejaculation and incontinence post-surgery with HoLEP.